-Cynthia Esquivel
+Cynthia Esquivel junior

-junior
+smoothies."

 Welsh Family

-smoothies."

-Rachel Bournat junior off-campus
+Rachel Bournat

-Alex Ferrello
+Alex Ferrello junior Siegfried

-junior

-Siegfried

 Delphine Risto

 freshman Pasquerilla East

-are delicious."
+"Cafe de Grasta, because their chicken caesar wraps are delicious.'

 Joanna Mangeney

-sophomore

-Breen-Phillips
+sophomore Breen-Phillips

+"Any place that has cookies."

 Nick Weiland

 freshman Dillon

-"Any place that "Bullwinkle's.
-No explanation has cookies." needed."
+"Bullwinkle's.
+No explanation needed."

-"Reckers for the "Anywhere with this girl."

-"Sbarro at 3 a.m.'

 During a timeout in Sunday night's Irish men's basketball game against Connecticut, Notre Dame students participated in a Hamster Ball Race in front of a sold-out Joyce Center.
 The fierce competitors were vying for a cell phone and one year of free service from Verizon.
 OFFBEAT Fruity beer aimed at new generation of drinkers ST. LOUIS - The folks who brought you Budweiser have a new brew that's anything but simple.
-Anheuser-Busch Cos. is hoping to lure drinkers away from classic mixed drinks by offering a beer spiked with caffeine, fruit flavoring, herbal guarana and ginseng. options."
+Anheuser-Busch Cos. is hoping to lure drinkers away from classic mixed drinks by offering a beer spiked with caffeine, fruit flavoring, herbal guarana and ginseng.
+Slightly sweet but tart and coming in the aromas of blackberry, raspberry and cherry, the beer - called Bto-the-E - is to be marketed toward "active 21- to 27year-old experimenters looking for new tastes and options."
 Before taxes, B-to-the-E generally will fetch \$1.29 for a single can, \$4.99 for a four-pack of 10-ounce cans, said Dawn Roepke, the brewer's brand manager of new-product development.
 A bottled version is to arrive by the end of February.
-Town's historical festival not suitable for children meeting Tuesday-to protest the event.
+Town's historical festival not suitable for children GILBERT, Minn.
+Promoting this town's proud history is one thing.
+Naming the town's festival Gilbert Whorehouse Days is another thing entirely.
+A group of angry citizens showed up at a City Council meeting Tuesday to protest the event.
 The festival's name refers to a time when Gilbert was known for its bars, gambling and "working girls" during Prohibition.
-CHUY BENITEZ/The Observer The damage has been done," resident Fran Marolt said.
+"The damage has been done," resident Fran Marolt said.
 "This is not a familyoriented activity.'
-Organizers say the festival - and its name - are meant to bring back a part IN BRIEF Ellen Dunham-Jones from the Georgia Institute of Technology will present a lec-ture on "Retrofitting Suburbs" today from 4:30 to 5:45 p.m.
-Sponsored by the College of Architecture, the lecture will be held in 104 Bond.
-The department of anthropology presents "Civilizing the Countryside?
+Organizers say the festival - and its name - are meant to bring back a part of history.
+The festival is planned for two days in July and includes a car show, antique fair and bank robbery reenactment.
+Information compiled from the Associated Press.

+IN BRIEF Ellen Dunham-Jones from the Georgia Institute of Technology will present a lecture on "Retrofitting Suburbs" today from 4:30 to 5:45 p.m.
+Sponsored by the College of Architecture, the lecture will be held in 104 The department of anthropology presents "Civilizing the Countryside?
 Village Conventions in Late-Socialist Vietnam," a lecture given by Ken MacLean from the University of Michigan, will be held today from 4:30 to 5:45 p.m. in 119 O'Shaughnessy.
 The Kellogg Institute presents a lecture on "Why Did Venezuelan Growth Collapse?" by Francisco Rodriguez from 12:30 to 1:30 p.m.
 Tuesday in C-103 Hesburgh Center.
 There will be a seminar held with David Crouse of the City College of New York on 'Theory and Applications of Engineering Electromagnetic Field Profiles within Structures using Surface Plasmons" on Tuesday from 3:30 to 4:30 p.m. in 356A Fitzpatrick.
-William Schlesinger of Duke University will lead a seminar on "The Global Carbon Cycle and the Duke Forest Free-Air CO2 Enrichment (Face) Experiment" Tuesday from 4 to 5 p.m. in 283 Galvin Life Science Building, sponsored by the department of biological sciences. the court.
+William Schlesinger of Duke University will lead a seminar on "The Global Carbon Cycle and the Duke Forest Free-Air CO2 Enrichment (Face) Experiment" Tuesday from 4 to 5 p.m. in 283 Galvin Life Science Building, sponsored by the department of biological sciences.
+To submit information to be included in this section of The Observer, e-mail detailed information about an event to obsnews@nd.edu.
+TODAY LOCAL WEATHER LOW HIGH 38